 The big question on everyone in the crypto industry’s minds is whether the SEC will begin to regulate crypto.
 Billions of dollars worth of coins are being traded on a daily basis, and it’s quite rare for trading activity of that volume to escape the federal government’s attention.
 However, there is one big obstacle to that regulation, and that obstacle has to do with oranges.

 The SEC was created to regulate the sale of “investment contracts,” and the question arose quite quickly as to what constituted an ‘investment contract,” or a “security.”
 The Supreme Court case that delivered the first definitive answer on this was SEC v.
 W.J.
 Howey.
 That matter involved the sale of contracts that would provide the purchaser with a share of the proceeds in the profits of orange groves in Florida.
 The Supreme Court held that these contracts were securities and announced a three-part test regarding what would be considered a “security.”
-A security is (1) an investment of money, (2) in a common enterprise, (3) with the expectation of profit to be derived from the effort of others.
+Security is (1) an investment of money, (2) in a common enterprise, (3) with the expectation of profit to be derived from the effort of others.
 In other words, the orange trees themselves were not securities, but investment contracts that purported to provide investors with a share of the profits from the orange growers’ activities were.

 Returning to the realm of crypto, the tokens themselves would appear to fall outside the ambit of the Howey test.
-If I purchase a token, it is not an investment in a common enterprise with expectation of profit to be derived from the effort of others.
+If I purchase a token, it is not an investment in a common enterprise with the expectation of profit to be derived from the effort of others.
 It is more akin to buying the orange tree itself than shares in the orange juice company.

-But the crypto business has developed well beyond the simple buying a selling of tokens.
-Investors now have all sorts of ways to make (and lose money) in the crypto space, some of which certainly fall within the definition of a security.
+But the crypto business has developed well beyond the simple buying selling of tokens.
+Investors now have all sorts of ways to make (and lose money) in the crypto space, some of which certainly fall within the definition of security.
 For example, crypto-mining companies and crypto-trading firms may offer shares in their business to investors; those would almost certainly be securities.
 If you are starting a crypto business, you need to ask yourself, are you selling the orange trees or the orange juice company?

 The SEC’s Approach

 Historically, the SEC has taken the approach to date has been that tokens are not securities, just as the orange groves in Howey were not.
 However, recently the SEC has begun to turn a more critical eye to token issuers.
-The most significant recent development is the SEC’s action filed last year against Ripple Labs Inc., which seeks to charge that company and its executives with unlicensed sale of securities.
+The most significant recent development is the SEC’s action filed last year against Ripple Labs Inc., which seeks to charge that company and its executives with the unlicensed sale of securities.
 Why the change in approach?
 It seems the core issue is that the token sales were being used to finance company operations.
-In other words, the token was functioning in a way more akin to a security, asking purchasers to invest money in Ripple with the increase in the value of the token to come from the efforts of Ripple Labs.
-The SEC has argued that given this structure, Ripple Labs was required to provide investors with the disclosures that ordinarily accompanies a public securities offering, something the SEC alleges that Ripple Labs failed to do.
-The outcome of this case, and new SEC rulemaking on token issuances merit further monitoring.
+In other words, the token was functioning in a way more akin to security, asking purchasers to invest money in Ripple with the increase in the value of the token to come from the efforts of Ripple Labs.
+The SEC has argued that given this structure, Ripple Labs was required to provide investors with the disclosures that ordinarily accompany a public securities offering, something the SEC alleges that Ripple Labs failed to do.
+The outcome of this case and the new SEC rulemaking on token issuances merit further monitoring.

-The crypto industry is ever changing, as is the government’s regulation of the industry.
-If you are operating within the industry and are seeking legal advice please contact us for a free consultation at 848.202.9323 or email us at firstname.lastname@example.org.
+The crypto industry is ever-changing, as is the government’s regulation of the industry.
+If you are operating within the industry and are seeking legal advice please contact us for a free consultation at 848.202.9323 or email us at email@example.com.
 Please note that any legal question requires consideration of individual facts and this article is not intended as legal advice to any particular individual or business and should not be relied upon as such.